laninsky/teaching_resources/whale_id/index.md

 Why is this important?
 Well, we know that the ultimate origin of all genetic variation is mutation.
 One of the reasons we particularly like to work with mtDNA is that it has a higher mutation rate, which means it accumulates variation more quickly than nuclear DNA.
 ![mutation is the ultimate cause of genetic variation](mutations.png)

 But the control region is extra special.
 Because mutations in this locus are mostly neutral, they don't get removed from the population because of purifying/negative selection.
-Over time, this means that a bunch of mutations can build up that can distinguish different maternal lineages (kind of like maternally-inherited surname).
+Over time, this means that a bunch of mutations can build up that can distinguish different maternal lineages (kind of like a maternally-inherited surname).
 When we define certain stretches of DNA based on the mutations they hold, this is called 'haplotyping'.
 ![The proces of haplotyping mitochondrial DNA involves looking for differences when comparing the letters](haplotyping_mtDNA.png)

 Over time, processes like natural selection,bottlenecks and genetic drift mean we can even use the mtDNA to distinguish different species!